Upwardfi/docs/source/index.html.md

 # Introduction

-Welcome to Upward - a seamless integration to setting up automated payments directly from your customer's income.
+Welcome to Upward - a seamless integration to setting up automated payments directly from your platform user's income.
 You can inititiate enrollment by calling Upward's API endpoints and displaying the widget.

 This API reference provides information on available endpoints and how to interact with it.